New Bike Registration Through RTO & VAHAN Portal

 • Once the data is uploaded, the RTO superintendent will verify it

-• After approving all of the data, the RTO office will send you the Smart card to your registered mailing address.
+• After approving all of the data, the RTO office will send the Smart card to your registered mailing address.

 Forms Required for Vehicle Registration Certificate